Newport Pagnell railway station

+Newport Pagnell railway station served the town of Newport Pagnell, in Buckinghamshire, England, between 1867 and 1967.
+It was the north-eastern terminus of the Wolverton–Newport Pagnell line.

+History

-Newport Pagnell railway station was a railway station that served Newport Pagnell, Buckinghamshire, on the Wolverton–Newport Pagnell line.
-Opened in 1867 the station consisted of a brick built station building, and extensive goods facilities.
+Opened in 1867, the station consisted of a brick built station building and extensive goods facilities.

+The London and North Western Railway opened a small motive power depot in 1886, at the south side of the line, near to the station.
+This was closed on 15 June 1955 and was demolished.

 The last passenger train ran on 5 September 1964 and the last goods train on 22 May 1967.
-The station site is now under Sheppard's Close, a modern residential development.
-The trackbed is now a rail trail, part of the Milton Keynes redway system.
-There is a commemorative column on the site of the final signal post just short of the station site.

-Motive Power Depot

-The London and North Western Railway opened a small motive power depot at the south side of the line near the station in 1886.
-This was closed on 15 June 1955 and demolished.